 First, verify that your concept qualifies.
 Second, study the fundamentals of the patenting process.
 Do a search for of all earlier public disclosures that concern your invention.
 These public disclosures are known as prior artwork.

-Prior artwork contains any patents associated with your invention, any revealed articles about your invention, and any public demonstrations.
+Prior artwork contains any patents associated with your invention, any articles discussing your invention, and any demonstrations.
 You might want to hire a registered patent legal professional or agent to do a patentability search for prior artwork.
 A large part of the patentability search is trying to find U.S. and overseas patents that compete together with your invention.
 After a utility is filed, the USPTO will conduct their own patentability search as a part of their official examination.

 Conducting a radical patent search is troublesome, significantly for the novice.
 Patent looking out is a discovered ability.
 A novice in the USA might contact the closest Patent and Trademark Depository Library (PTDL) and hunt down search consultants to assist in organizing a search technique.
 In case you are within the Washington, D.C. space, the USA Patent and Trademark Workplace (USPTO) gives public entry to collections of patents, logos, and different paperwork at its Search Amenities situated in Arlington, Virginia.
 It's attainable, nevertheless troublesome, so that you can conduct your individual patent search.

-You shouldn't assume that your concept has not been patented even when you discover no proof of it being publicly disclosed.
+You shouldn't assume that your concept has not been patented even when you discover no proof of it having been filed with the patent office.
 It is very important do not forget that a radical examination on the USPTO could uncover U.S. and overseas patents in addition to non-patent literature.

 There's A Patent on My Idea!
 What Now?

 With more than 8,000,000 patents issued at this point and thousands more patents issued weekly, chances are high that patents have been issued that might relate to your small business or concept.
 Knowingly infringing on an active patent can result in disastrous penalties for your small business.
 Individuals who have hired a patent legal professional have already taken the ideal first step.
 Patents are authorized paperwork and might be extremely obscure for individuals who are not properly versed in the language of patents.